2Checkout Review (Now Verifone)

 - Blog: 2Checkout publishes articles regularly, covering selling strategies and industry news.

-You can also contact 2Checkout via social media (although this is more of a last resort option).
-2Checkout is active on Facebook, Instagram, LinkedIn, and Twitter and occasionally responds to customer complaints and concerns on these platforms.
+You can also contact 2Checkout via social media, though this is more of an option of last resort.
+2Checkout is active on Facebook, Instagram, LinkedIn, and Twitter/X and occasionally responds to customer complaints and concerns on these platforms.

 2Checkout reviews cover a wide variety of opinions.
 Some users love 2CO; others call it a scam.
 In total, I found more negative reviews than positive ones.
-However, this is not abnormal for a payment processor (see our article on negativity bias).
+However, this is not abnormal for a payment processor.
 After reading hundreds of reviews, I identified a few trends in these comments, both positive and negative.

 - Poor/Slow Customer Service: Some users report frustration with the lack of urgency and clarity in the resolution process with 2CO.
 Merchants feel strung along or left in the dark for long periods.

-That all sounds pretty bad at first glance, but it’s important to point out that the overall complaint total for 2Checkout and the nature of the complaints themselves are pretty reasonable by industry standards.
-These issues plague all payment service providers, as it’s unusually easy to set up an account and start processing right away.
+That all sounds pretty bad at first glance, but it’s important to point out that the overall complaint total for 2Checkout and the nature of the complaints themselves are not unusual by industry standards.
+These issues plague most PSPs, as it’s unusually easy to set up an account and start processing right away.

 2Checkout includes a brief list of testimonials on the “Clients” page of its website.
 These reviews were originally written on third-party review sites, and 2CO provides links to those original comments.
 The company also has a handful of video testimonials on its YouTube channel.
-Around the web, I found bits of praise for 2CO in the form of written reviews from users.
-Here’s what those positive reviews tended to mention:
+Around the web, I found bits of praise for 2CO in the form of written reviews from users, such as on GetApp, where 2Checkout has a score of 4.2 (86 reviews total).
+Here’s what those positive reviews mentioned:

 - Widely Available: 2CO works in multiple payment methods, currencies, and languages.
 Most significantly, there are only a handful of countries 2CO does not serve.
 Some merchants have selected 2CO essentially by default but have been happy with the option nonetheless.
 Several sellers expressed gratitude that 2CO is available in countries where companies such as Stripe or Shopify Payments are not.
 Merchants also like how 2CO can manage international tax rules.